 By default, a telnet client on windows may not be enabled e.g on Windows 10.
 If so, you will see the following screen when tying the telnet and hit an enter key.

 - On the left side click on Turn on Windows Features on or off

 - Select the Telnet Client, by clicking the check box.

-- After clicking on OK, windows takes few seconds to apply the new settings.
+- After clicking on OK, windows takes a few seconds to apply the new settings.

 - Once done you will see the following on trying the telnet command again.

-How to configure telnet server on the Linux Centos?
+How to configure the telnet server on the Linux Centos?

 - Check if packages are installed.

 rpm -qa | grep telnet